2018.7~2019 News

 Induction Ceremony Held for the Specialized Academy for Cell Science of the Organization for Fundamental Research

-Next, Deputy OFR Director Naoto Ohtake delivered a presentation describing the OFR.
+Next, Deputy CFR Director Naoto Ohtake delivered a presentation describing the CFR.
 He explained:

-“The OFR has been funded for the four years between 2018 and April 2022 by MEXT.
+“The CFR has been funded for the four years between 2018 and April 2022 by MEXT.
 I hope that current postgraduate students will take part in this program in the future.
-Today, we will be inducting 13 researchers into the OFR Specialized Academy for Cell Science, and next year will see the establishment of another Specialized Academy led by Hidetoshi Nishimori.
-The OFR was specifically cited in Tokyo Institute of Technology’s successful application for Designated National University Corporation status, which was granted this year.”
+Today, we will be inducting 13 researchers into the CFR Specialized Academy for Cell Science, and next year will see the establishment of another Specialized Academy led by Hidetoshi Nishimori.
+The CFR was specifically cited in Tokyo Institute of Technology’s successful application for Designated National University Corporation status, which was granted this year.”

 Following the induction ceremony, Deputy Head of the Specialized Academy for Cell Science, Hiroshi Iwasaki, led attendees on a tour of the newly furnished Open Laboratory, which was set up on the 2nd floor of the S2 building on the occasion of the Academy’s establishment.